|

 5. Visit The Villa Empain (Boghossian Foundation)

-This beautiful art deco home is simply one of the mist enchanting places to visit in Brussels.
-This Brussels hidden gem is a bit further out, you’ll probably have to take public transit to reach, but it’s spectacular.
+This beautiful art deco home is simply one of the most enchanting places to visit in Brussels.
+This Brussels hidden gem is a bit further out from the city centre, you’ll probably have to take public transit to reach, but it’s spectacular.
 Not only does it give you a real snapshot into a 1930s home, but it also hosts different art exhibits.

 While you’re visiting the museum, it’s across the street from the Bois de la Cambre park.
 If you can afford it, make reservations at Le Chalet Robinson.
 It’s in the middle of the lake, you have to take a boat there!